RAPTOR: A Foundation Policy for Quadrotor Control: Results

 We test a variety of disturbances, including hitting the quadrotors with a tool, resting the tool on top of the quadrotor while flying, as well as wind disturbances from a strong fan.
 Examples of these disturbances can be seen in Figure \ref{fig:situations} and Movies~S4 and S5.
 In Figure \ref{fig:situations}D and Movie~S4, we strongly hit the quadrotor (that starts out hovering) from the bottom, leading to a strong tilt in excess of $90^\circ$.
 While losing altitude, the foundation policy still manages to recover the quadrotor.
 In Figure \ref{fig:situations}E, we rest the tool on top of a flying quadrotor, and the foundation policy quickly adapts to the added weight and does not incur a steady-state altitude deficit.

-Additionally, we also test swapping out 1, 2, and 3 propellers with random three-blade ones (the original ones are two-blade) and find that, in any of these configurations, the foundation policy still stably controls the vehicle and is even able to track trajectories (cf. Figure \ref{fig:situations}F and Movie~S6).
-Note that the distribution of quadrotors described in Section \ref{sec:materials-and-methods-sampling-quadrotors} covers only quadrotors with identical thrust curves for all four motors/propellers.
+Additionally, we also test swapping out $1$, $2$, and $3$ propellers with random three-blade ones (the original ones are two-blade) and find that, in any of these configurations, the foundation policy still stably controls the vehicle and is even able to track trajectories (see Figure \ref{fig:situations}F and Movie~S6).
+Note that the distribution of quadrotors described in the Domain Randomization subsection covers only quadrotors with identical thrust curves for all four motors/propellers.
 Hence, neither the teacher policies nor the foundation policy has ever experienced differing thrust curves on the same quadrotor.
 Yet, we find that the foundation policy can generalize zero-shot outside of this distribution, and control the quadrotor well.

 In the absence of disturbances, we find that the foundation policy yields a remarkably repeatable performance, as can be seen from the trajectories in Figure \ref{fig:trajectories}, which show $5$ consecutive full loops each.
 This also answers the posed research question about the trajectory length generalization of the foundation policy.
 During Meta-Imitation Learning, we train the policy with sequences of $500$ steps, corresponding to $5$ s of flight time.
-During inference, we test the foundation policy with $5$ consecutive iterations of, e.g., a $10$ s, amounting to a trajectory length of $50$ s.
+During inference, we test the foundation policy with $5$ consecutive iterations of, for example, a $10$ s, amounting to a trajectory length of $50$ s.
 This shows a $10\times$ context window size extrapolation.

 In practice, we did not notice any limits on how long the policy can be activated at a time.
 We fly until the battery is empty (several minutes) many times over.
 Hence, we believe the resulting foundation policy can generalize to arbitrary trajectory lengths without degrading performance, despite only being trained on fixed-size trajectories.